Responsibilities

-- Provide technical support for communications network hardware, software releases, and network systems to users, technical staff, and vendors.
+- Provides technical support for communications network hardware, software releases and network systems to users, other technical staff and contracting vendors, and mission critical systems.

-- Lead major projects to evaluate and analyze new communications network hardware, software, or systems and make recommendations to senior management.
+- Leads major, highly visible projects to evaluate and analyze new communications network hardware, software, or systems for support in the Senate environment; makes recommendations to senior management on future communications network releases.

-- Lead in developing plans for upgrading, installing, validating, and implementing on existing and new sub-systems.
+- Develops project plans and analyzes requirements for communications network hardware or software implementation throughout the Senate, leads in developing plans for upgrading, installing, validating, and implementing on existing and new sub-systems for enhancement or compliance.

-- Plan, schedule, coordinate, and lead technical studies, analyses, and evaluations of future and existing LAN/WAN, voice network, or communications systems.
+- Plans, schedules, coordinates, and leads technical studies, analyses, and evaluations of future and existing local and wide area network (LAN and WAN), voice network or communications systems.

-- Develop traffic engineering studies and analyses to determine future voice and data communications network requirements.
+- Develops traffic engineering studies and analyses to determine future voice and data communications network requirements.

 - Knowledge of network management applications.